ckrull/ckrull.github.io/_posts/2018-09-19-self-driving-spm.md

 We are working on a machine learning based framework to operate an SPM autonomously.
 It detects the experimental conditions  and intelligently addresses any arising issues to acquire data without the need for human supervision.

-(the image shows a nanoscopic image of [single metal organic molecules](https://www.nature.com/articles/nmat3547)imaging with a SPM system)
+(the image shows a nanoscopic image of [single metal organic molecules](https://www.nature.com/articles/nmat3547) imaged with a SPM system)

 Publication in preparation, stay tuned for more details.